-Trends in Annual Mean NO2 Concentrations at Automatic Monitoring Sites at Dumfries and at Eskdalemuir.
+Figure A.1Trends in Annual Mean NO2 Concentrations at Automatic Monitoring Sites at Dumfries and at Eskdalemuir.

 The above chart shows that annual mean concentrations at the roadside site at Buckleuch Street, Dumfries have fallen significantly below the annual mean objective since 2010.
-The concentrations at Eskdalemuir remain well below the objective reflecting the site's rural background status.
+When data was available NO2 concentrations at Eskdalemuir remained well below the objective reflecting the site's rural background status.